secure-systems-lab/code-style-guidelines/README.md

 # Code Style Guidelines #

 These guidelines provide examples about what to do (or not to do) when writing code for projects at the Secure Systems Lab.
-These are based upon Justin's experiences working with Stork, [Guido van Rossom's](http://www.python.org/dev/peps/pep-0008/) Python style guidelines, and the experiences and suggestions of team members.
+These are based upon Justin's experiences working with Stork, [Guido vanRossom's](http://www.python.org/dev/peps/pep-0008/) Python style guidelines, and the experiences and suggestions of team members.
 Please give Justin feedback if there is anything you'd like to change.

 ## Table of Contents ##
 - [Code Lay-out](#code-lay-out)